ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 The ability to search through files and folders can greatly improve your productivity using Unix.
 First we'll cover searching through text files.
-I recently downloaded a list of the names of the states in the US which you can find [here](http://seankross.com/notes/states.txt).
+We are going to work with a list of the names of the states in the US which you can find at resource folder [here](https://github.com/ginerorama/Introduction-to-Bioinformatic-for-Biologists/tree/main/Resources)).
 Let's take a look at this file:

 ```bash